 The present study is related to the large literature that, following the seminal work of Preston (1975), studies socioeconomic correlates of longevity.
 Preston (1975) documented a strong income gradient in longevity across countries, but observed that most of the increase in longevity over time was due to upward shifts in the curve (nowadays labelled the "the Preston curve"), and not movements along it.
 Subsequent research has devoted considerable effort to examining whether indeed income per se is "protective" of mortality.
 Similarly, a number of contributions have investigated potential determinants of the residual variation in longevity; the list includes education (e.g., Clark and Royer 2013), inequality (e.g., Deaton 2003), health technology diffusion (Soares 2007; Hansen 2013), climate (e.g., Deschênes and Moretti 2009), and more.
-Perhaps the most closely related study is Galor and Moav (2007), who hypothesize that the ancestral timing of the Neolithic revolution carries explanatory power in terms of cross-country differences in longevity.3.
+Perhaps the most closely related study is Galor and Moav (2007), who hypothesize that the ancestral timing of the Neolithic revolution carries explanatory power in terms of cross-country differences in longevity.3

 To our knowledge, the present study is the first to document a link between an elevated risk of vitamin D deficiency and present-day health differences across countries.
-Accordingly, the main value added we offer to the literature is twofold: (i) the contruction of a theoretically meaningful mesure of cross-country differences in the potential level of vitamin D deficiency within contemporaneous populations, and, (ii) in documenting a strong link between potential vitamin D deficiency and comparative cross-country health differences.
-By extension the present study highlights potential health consequences of historical migration flows that hitherto has not been noticed.
+Accordingly, the main value added we offer to the literature is twofold: (i) We contruct a theoretically meaningful mesure of cross-country differences in the potential level of vitamin D deficiency within contemporane-ous populations; and (ii) we document a strong link between potential vitamin D deficiency and comparative cross-country health differences.
+The present study thus highlights potential health consequences of historical migration flows that hitherto have not been noticed.